-I.D. cards provide access to the following: (1) library and media center; (2) recreational facilities; (3) the Student Activities Center; (4) parking privileges on campus, and (5) financial offices at the University requirement reflects the graduate faculty's concern that students experience sustained academic concentration directly related to the degree sought.
+The minimum residency requirement for the graduate degree is one academic year.
+This residency requirement reflects the graduate faculty's concern that students experience sustained academic concentration directly related to the degree sought.
 Therefore, it is required that graduate students pursue their studies as fully participating members of their respective programs for a minimum of one academic year.
 Students in fully online programs do not have to meet this residency requirement.